Stay up to date, by signing up for our newsletter.

 Additional InformationTallus piles and some moderately rough terrain on new, well-developed trails, many with stone pathways and steps.

-Additional Equipment Required: Wear hiking boots or sturdy shoes and bring water.
+Additional Equipment Required: Wear hiking boots or sturdy shoes and considered bringing bring water and bug spray.

 Event Duration (hours): 2